 Thank you for reading my review!
 Feel free to leave any kind of feedback on my profile if you feel the need to, I appreciate everything.

-You know, nostalgia is a powerful thing.
+Nostalgia is a powerful thing.
 Happiness is essential, for when death comes, we want to look back fondly at our lives.
 It's only natural, really.
 It's only natural that we feel this way, and it's only natural that this is the conclusion to such a wonderful work of art.
 With that sentimental tangent, back on track, though expect that to be the tone of this review.
 Death, or rather, actually dying and no longer being able to experience anything for all of eternity is something that legitimately frightens me, and it has since childhood.
-Leaving a legacy that you won't see, possibly not
+Leaving a legacy that you won't see, possibly not even knowing

-even knowing what kind of legacy you leave or if you leave one at all.
-All of this has toiled in my mind for quite some time now, and this second season really sparked that back into by psyche, for better and for worse.
+what kind of legacy you leave or if you leave one at all.
+All of this has toiled in my mind for quite some time now, and this second season really sparked that back into my psyche, for better and for worse.
 Since, it's been a struggle to keep myself from getting horrified by the unknown of it all, since it was inevitable that this would be a recurring thought in my head.
 Then again, it might've started before then; I'm not sure.
 All I know is that I am glad to have been alive to see this masterpiece.